Select Page

 How to Submit a Nomination

-Superintendents/districts must upload their PDF nominations (see formatting guidelines above) for the 2024 awards program to a designated Box folder before the close of business of their respective ESCs (or time noted below) by May 30, 2024.
+Superintendents/districts must upload their PDF nominations (see formatting guidelines above) for the 2025 awards program to a designated Box folder before the close of business of their respective ESCs (or time noted below) by the spring 2025 deadline TBA.

 Note: Email TASA Awards Coordinator Faye Alexis to get the URL for the Box folder for your ESC region.
 (The links will also be emailed to superintendents.)